Vancouver Coastal Health - Vancouver

 • Clients may experience a range of difficult life circumstances and may also have mental health and addiction issues that can present as challenging in social interactions, requiring patience and understanding

-• The Breakfast Club is a separate area from the rest of the Downtown CHC and is a space where clients can hang out and engage with staff and other clients in a safe and supported environment
+• The Breakfast Club is a separate area from the rest of the Downtown CHC and is a space where clients can hang out and engage with volunteers, staff and other clients in a safe and supported environment

 • Vancouver Coastal Health offers a nonjudgmental, non-coercive provision of Harm Reduction services to clients with current needle use that includes offering clean supplies, health education and referral to other services